merely-useful/py-rse/index.md

 First,
 we save the parameters we want to change in a file inside our project directory.
 We can call it anything,
-but `plotparams.yml` seems like it will be easy to remember, and we'll store it in `bin` with the scripts that will use it:
+but `plotparams.yml` seems like it will be easy to remember.
+We'll store it in `bin` with the scripts that will use it:

 ```yaml
 # Plot characteristics